Delicious Easter Eggs Cupcakes

 - Line the muffin pan with cupcake liners.

-- In the bowl of a stand mixer, with the whisk attachment, whip the whole eggs on medium for two minutes.
+- Wet ingredients – In the bowl of a stand mixer, with the whisk attachment, whip the whole eggs on medium speed for a minute, then gradually add both the white and brown sugar.
+Continue to whip until light and fluffy, then gradually add the oil and sour cream.

-Pro tip - Always cool cakes and cupcakes completely before decorating or the frosting will melt.
+Pro tip – Always cool cakes and cupcakes completely before decorating, or the frosting will melt.

 Frost the cupcakes